VasilGVasilev/airbnb/NBs/useCallback.md

 ```

 router may change inbetween triggering onCancel and router.refresh(), thus, it is in the dep array.
 This means that the onCancel function is not entirely outside of the re-render cycle, but at least its re-rendering is limited to the potential changes of router's value.

+why we do not put in id or serDeletingId since it is a changin state -> because the state is changed via the useCallback hook and it cannot change inbetween re-renders of the useCallback hook